iancze/DiskJockey/docs/cookbook.md

 **Important**: Note that if you make changes to `config.yaml`, you'll need to *rerun* `JudithInitialize.jl` to recreate the input files for RADMC-3D before running `synthesize_model.jl`, otherwise you'll be synthesizing stale input files.
 For me, a typical workflow for playing around with channel maps is

-A. Edit `config.yaml` to parameters that might make sense
+1. Edit `config.yaml` to parameters that might make sense

-B. at the command line, run

-    $ JudithInitialize.jl && synthesize_model.jl && plot_chmaps.jl && plot_moments.jl

-the `&&` ensures that the previous command completes before moving on to the next command.
+2. at the command line, run `$ JudithInitialize.jl && synthesize_model.jl && plot_chmaps.jl && plot_moments.jl`.
+The `&&` ensures that the previous command completes before moving on to the next command.
-C. Inspect the resulting plots of the data, and if I am not satisfied go back to A.
+3. Inspect the resulting plots of the data, and if I am not satisfied go back to 1.

 It is a very good idea to inspect your channel maps to make sure that there isn't any weird structure, that you have enough pixels to resolve the disk structure, and that your model grid appears to be at high enough resolution. **A few extra minutes or hours spent debugging your images during this step can save you days (of supercomputer time) in the steps ahead.**